levitsky/pyteomics/tutorial/source/data.rst

 ----

-**mzML** is an XML-based format for experimental data obtained on MS/MS or LC-MS setups. **Pyteomics** offers you the functionality of :py:mod:`mzml` module to gain access to the information contained in .mzML files from Python.
+**mzML** is an XML-based format for experimental data obtained on MS/MS or LC-MS setups. **Pyteomics** offers you the functionality of :py:mod:`pyteomics.mzml` module to gain access to the information contained in .mzML files from Python.

 Examples
 ........

-The main function in this module is :py:func:`iter_spectrum`.
+The main function in this module is :py:func:`pyteomics.mzml.iter_spectrum`.
 It allows the user to iterate through MS/MS spectra contained in an mzML file.
 Here is an example of its output:

 .. code-block:: python